mromerog/Gaia-errors/README.rst

 **DESCRIPTION:**

-Gaia-errors is a Fortran toolkit to apply the Gaia errors to simulated data, as specified in the Gaia Science Performance webpapage
+Gaia-errors is a Fortran toolkit to apply the Gaia errors to simulated data, as specified in the Gaia Science Performance webpage